-12.01 University Partnership
+13.01 University Partnership

 The Art of Education University partners with Morningside University.
 Morningside administration reviews materials course-by-course to determine acceptable course equivalency at Morningside.
 Equivalent Morningside University course codes are included on the course landing page.
 Students register for the course using the code that meets their professional goals.
 This selection dictates the school of record for the transcript.
-Once a course grade has been earned from Morningside through the partnership, a student can not request to change the registered university.
+Once a course grade has been earned from Morningside through the partnership, a student cannot request to change the institution of record.
 Morningside University is accredited through the Higher Learning Commission (HLC).